How to navigate the risks and limitations of third-party AI solutions

 The performance and reliability of third-party AI solutions can vary significantly.
 As with any SaaS product, you may experience delays, downtime, or unexpected errors that impact critical processes and productivity.

-Conducting a thorough performance evaluation of potential AI vendors is critical in minimizing these risks.
+Conducting a thorough performance evaluation of potential AI vendors is critical in minimising these risks.
 You should evaluate the vendor’s track record regarding system uptime, response time, and error rate.
 You should also establish clear SLAs (service level agreements) with your AI vendor that define the expected level of performance, uptime guarantees, and response time in case of problems.

 Recommendations from existing customers can also provide valuable insights into the performance and reliability of the vendor.
 You’ll be able to better understand potential pain points, the vendor’s responsiveness to issues, and overall satisfaction.